-2. STANDARD for the Organization of the Research Compliance Program.
+III.
+STANDARD for How the Research Compliance Program is Organized.

-3. STANDARD for the Organization of the Research Compliance Committees and Other Related Advisory or Standing Services.
+IV.
+STANDARD for the Organization and Interaction of the Research Compliance Committees and Other Related Advisory or Standing Services.

 V. STANDARD for the Staffing Infrastructure to Support the Research Compliance Program.

-7. STANDARD for Resources to Support the Research Compliance Program.
+VI.
+STANDARD for Institutional Resources Supporting the Research Compliance Program.

 Faculty Engagement and Faculty Burden

-8. STANDARD for Faculty Engagement and Faculty Burden.
+IX.
+STANDARD for Faculty Engagement and Faculty Burden in Research Compliance.

-14. STANDARD for Information Systems Supporting the Research Compliance Program.
+XII.
+STANDARD for Business Continuity in the Research Compliance Program.

 Clinical Research and Clinical Trial Proposal Development and Administration

-Institutional Integration of Obligations Made with Sponsored Programs Activities
+Institutional Integration of Research Compliance Obligations Made with Sponsored Programs Activities

-20. STANDARD for Institutional Integration of Obligations Made with Gift, Institutional, or Sponsored Programs Activities.
+XVIII.
+STANDARD for Institutional Integration of Research Compliance Obligations Made with All Research Funding.

 Financial Conflict of Interest